laskadrin/GameNet/README.md

 Run `ng serve` to run the angular client server.
 Navigate to `http://localhost:4200` in your browser to open the client web-site.

+### Others
+Application is in developement, there are a lot of fitures to add in future.